Curro Holdings: History

-In June 2011, when Curro Holdings was listed on the Alternative Exchange (AltX) of the Johannesburg Stock Exchange, their stated intention was to have 40 schools and an enrollment of 45,000 by 2020.
-In 2013, Curro moved into the post-school education environment and acquired Embury, a private teacher education institution offering accredited teacher education qualifications.
+In June 2011, when Curro Holdings was listed on the Alternative Exchange (AltX) of the Johannesburg Stock Exchange, the company stated that its goal was to have 40 schools and an enrollment of 45,000 by 2020.
+At the time, Curro had a market capitalization of R400 million.

+In 2013, Curro moved into the tertiary education environment and acquired Embury, a private teacher education institution.